 Burners can work in three ways: single-stage, two-stage, and modulating.

-Modulating burners offer the most flexibility, as they will operate at any point within a specified range of output levels.
+burners offer the most consistent temperatures, as they will operate at any point within a specified range of output levels.
 This makes your furnace much more efficient, as you are only using the energy you need when heating your home.

 Like any heating device, such as a boiler or a heat pump, a furnace also has a heat exchanger.
 This heat exchanger facilitates the transfer of heat from the combustion gases produced by the burner to the air being circulated in the system.
 The efficiency of a furnace will depend on the type/number of heat exchangers used.